 A Reverse Mortgage could have made a difference…

-Sometimes not getting a Reverse Mortgage can be a life changing decision.
+Getting a Reverse Mortgage can be a life changing decision.
+Not getting a Reverse Mortgage can too.

 John and Linda were like most pre-retirement couples, they wanted to see if a Reverse Mortgage fit into their retirement plans.
 John was 64 and Linda had just turned 62.